ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 SM will freeze when you disable ECM
 	> ECM hooks into a lot of stuff, if you don't want the game to freeze when you disable it then restart SM so mods aren't loaded and then disable it.

+Silva's Modular Apartments and the Cheats pane upgrade 1/2/3 == game freezing
+	> Do it manually; Select building, in console paste: s:ApplyUpgrade(1,true)
 ```

 ##### Modder related (Misc Info)